Kojo Baffoe: Poetry Performance

 Along with performing Kojo has facilitated various workshops and been part of several poetry commissions up till his hiatus from 2008 till early 2013.

 Print and digital media

-Kojo was founding editor of Blaque Magazine in 2008, a columnist for City Press (South Africa) between 2009 and 2011, and has been the editor of Destiny Man since August 2010.
-Kojo has been an avid blogger, with Infinite Pursuit on Blogspot, KojoBaffoe on WordPress, KojoBaffoe on Tumblr (to name a few), and finally settling on his own website KojoBaffoe.com while still being active on various social networks.
+Baffoe was founding editor of Blaque Magazine in 2008, a columnist for City Press between 2009 and 2011, and has been the editor of Destiny Man since August 2010.
+He has been an avid blogger, with Infinite Pursuit on Blogspot, KojoBaffoe on WordPress, KojoBaffoe on Tumblr (to name a few), and finally settling on his own website KojoBaffoe.com, while still being active on various social networks.
 He recently published a collection of autobiographical short stories by Pan Macmillan South Africa called Listen to Your Footsteps.